 То Use Description Pause (OK) Pause playback.
-Play Resume playback when movie is paused or during rewind/advance.
-Advance/ rewind Speed increases with each press, from 2× to 4× to 8× to 16×; keep pressed to skip to beginning or end of movie (first frame is indicated by in top right corner of monitor, last frame by in top right corner of monitor, last frame by in top right corner of monitor, last frame by in top right corner of monitor, last frame by in top right corner of monitor, last frame by in top right corner of monitor, last frame by in top right corner of monitor, last frame by in top right corner of monitor.
-Skip 10 s Rotate the command dial one stop to skip ahead or back 10 s.
-Adjust volume ७/९≊ (?)
+Play (OK) Resume playback when movie is paused or during rewind/advance.
+Advance/ rewind Speed increases with each press, from 2× to 4× to 8× to 16×; keep pressed to skip to beginning or end of movie (first frame is indicated by 🕑 in top right corner of monitor, last frame by 🕙).
+If playback is paused, movie rewinds or advances one frame at a time; hold for continuous rewind or advance.
+Skip 10 s Rotate the command dial to skip ahead or back 10 s.
+Adjust volume ଖ୍/ବ୍≅ (?)
 Press ® to increase volume, ® (?) to decrease.
-Return to full-frame playback P /(08) Press 🗈 or 🏵 to exit to full-frame playback.
+Return to full- frame playback (S) / P Press ▲ or ▶ to exit to full-frame playback.